Man Rendered Aid To Butler Police Officer Stabbed Multiple Times

 BUTLER, Pa.
 (KDKA) — A Butler County man shared his first-hand account of a tragic confrontation that left a Butler police officer hospitalized with multiple stab wounds.

-A man was shot and killed after police say he stabbed a Butler officer multiple times with a knife on Tuesday.READ MORE: Group Of Parents Opposed To Masks In Schools Rally In North Park
+A man was shot and killed after police say he stabbed a Butler officer multiple times with a knife on Tuesday.READ MORE: Back To School Lunches: Sending Your Child To School With A Healthy But Tasty Lunch

 George Schmidt of Butler was there when it all happened, and he spoke exclusively with KDKA’s Jennifer Borrasso.